pawanmsr/pawanmsr.github.io/_posts/2023-08-05-vhdl-guide.markdown

 ## Notes

-[GHDL](https://github.com/ghdl/ghdl) and other tools can be used to simulate designs on a general purpose computer but it is better to use an actual programmable chipset.
-Moreover, the chipset associated softwares are often shipped with common digital blocks that can be imported for higher level design.
+[GHDL](https://github.com/ghdl/ghdl) and other tools can be used to simulate designs on a general purpose computer but it is better to use an actual programmable chip set.
+Moreover, the chip set associated softwares are often shipped with common digital blocks that can be imported for higher level design.

 ### Verilog